Caitlin Clark: High school career

 In her first two years at Dowling, Clark was a starter on the school's varsity soccer team but focused on basketball for her final two years.
 In her freshman season, she scored 23 goals and was named to the Class 3A All-Iowa team by The Des Moines Register.

+In the fall of 2025, Clark was inducted into Dowling Catholic's Hall of Fame.

 Recruiting

 Clark was recruited by NCAA Division I basketball programs before starting high school, receiving her first letter of interest from Missouri State before seventh grade.
 At the end of her high school career, she was considered a five-star recruit and the fourth-best player in her class by ESPN.
 On November 12, 2019, Clark announced that she would commit to play college basketball for Iowa over offers from Iowa State and Notre Dame.
 Clark was drawn to the team's up-tempo style of offense and head coach Lisa Bluder's development of point guards.
 She also expected to immediately have a key role on the team with the departure of Kathleen Doyle, the reigning Big Ten Player of the Year.